Enjoy the Greatest Skydiving in Texas; Skydiving.com Houston

 Enjoy the Greatest Skydiving in Texas!

-If you’re checking into taking your first skydive, you’ll probably want to consider the tandem jump, which is our most popular type of skydive.
+If you’re checking into taking your first skydive, you’ll probably want to consider the tandem jump, which is the most popular type of skydive.
 With a tandem jump, although you do have a short on-ground training session before boarding your jump plane, the instructor handles all the logistics of the actual skydive.
 You’ll be physically attached to the instructor by a special harness made for two skydivers, which leaves you free to concentrate on every physical sensation and sight during your jump.
 First comes the incredible adrenaline rush when you exit the plane into a free fall from some 14,000 feet aloft!
 Your free fall lasts about a minute and will reach speeds of 120 miles per hour.
 After the parachute is deployed, you’ll be able to concentrate on your amazing view of Houston and surrounding areas from above.
 You can watch for landmarks such as the four major bayous that run through Houston or the ship channel that connects Houston to the nearby Gulf of Mexico.
 In a city noted for stunning skyscrapers, you can watch for the two tallest buildings—the JP Morgan Chase Tower at 1,002 feet (also the tallest in state excluding radio towers) and the Wells Fargo Plaza at 992 feet.

 Houston Has Extraordinary Skydiving Opportunities!